-Social Health Concepts and Practice (SHCP) is an independent consulting firm offering the opportunity for individuals, communities, organizations, and institutions to identify and understand the bridge between the health of the individual and society.
-In partnership with communities and engaging in research and practice since 2006 SHCP facilitates alternative ways to transform existing oppressive and hierarchical models of individual and community change.
+Social Health Concepts and Practice (SHCP) is an independent consulting organization offering the opportunity for individuals, communities, organizations, and institutions to identify and understand the bridge between the health of the individual and society.
+In partnership with communities and engaging in action research and practice since 2006 SHCP facilitates alternative ways to transform existing oppressive and hierarchical models of individual and community change.
 Our understanding stems from the premise that the norms of society shape our mental, physical, and spiritual health and sets the framework for resultant disparities between those with power and those without-in all aspects of life.
-Therefore rebuilding healthy selves and community can occur only when we transform oppressive norms- embedded in our selves and institutions- which maintain the cycle of inequality.
+Therefore rebuilding healthy selves and community can occur only when we transform oppressive norms- embedded in our selves and institutions- which maintain the cycle of segregation and inequality.
 Our collective transformed selves become the transformed society-moving toward a new norm of balance, equity, and sustainability.

 Skills and Expertise

 Coalition building and communication

 Community organizing, building, engagement and advocacy